The Apostle's Creed - Part 3

 "I believe in the Holy Ghost"

-The third Person in the Most Holy Trinity has effects that can be seen in Scared Scripture, and specifically through the Prophets of the Old Testament, and in the Acts of the Apostles during Pentecost the Apostles had received Tongues of Flames, one of the many descriptors of the Holy Spirit in Sacred Scripture.
-Other descriptors include: water, anointing, a dove, clouds and light.
+The third Person of the Most Holy Trinity has effects that can be seen throughout Sacred Scripture, specifically through the Prophets of the Old Testament and in the Acts of the Apostles.
+During Pentecost, the Apostles received Tongues of Flames, one of the many descriptors of the Holy Spirit found in Sacred Scripture.
+Other biblical descriptors of the Holy Spirit include water, anointing, a dove, clouds, and light.

 "The Holy Catholic Church"

-The Church is called Holy and Catholic for a reason.
-The Church is Holy by the nature of its origin, meaning it was established by God the Son, Jesus Christ.
+The Church is called Holy and Catholic for specific reasons.
+The Church is Holy by the nature of its origin—it was established by God the Son, Jesus Christ.
 The Church is Holy by effect of Her Cause, Jesus Christ.
-The church is called Catholic, because in Greek καθολικός (katholikos) means universal.
-The Catholic Church is the Universal Church, for Jew and Gentile.
-For everyone in union with Jesus Christ.
+The Church is called Catholic because in Greek καθολικός (katholikos) means universal.
+The Catholic Church is the Universal Church, established for Jew and Gentile alike—for everyone in union with Jesus Christ.

-The Church as established by Jesus Christ, is a physical society, one that can be found and be a part of, but also one that a person can be removed from.
-A person is removed from the church as a result of some sinful act that the person refused to repent of and remains in the state of sin.
-This is called excommunication.
-Excommunication is a punishment for wrongdoing, but it is meant for the remediation of the person to bring them back to Christ through His Church.
+The Church as established by Jesus Christ is a physical society, one that can be found and joined, but also one from which a person can be removed.
+A person is removed from the Church as a result of some sinful act that the person refuses to repent of while remaining in the state of sin.
+This removal is called excommunication.
+Excommunication is a punishment for wrongdoing, but it is intended for the remediation of the person to bring them back to Christ through His Church.

 "The Communion of Saints"